Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

 \subsection{Syntactic Quality}

-The syntactic quality concerns the fact that a process model should follow the rules given by the modeling language.
-Therefore, metrics for validation have been derived from BPMN modeling rules based on \cite{Dijkman_2007Formal_SA}, \cite{BPMN_rule_set}, and \cite{Wong_2008_Process}.
+Syntactic quality concerns whether a process model follows the rules of the modeling language.
+Therefore, validation metrics have been derived from BPMN modeling rules based on \cite{Dijkman_2007Formal_SA}, \cite{BPMN_rule_set}, and \cite{Wong_2008_Process}.
 They are summarized in \autoref{Tab:Criteria_syntactic_quality} and aggregated to a score $Q_{\text{syn}}$.
 We use two types of metrics, where one is a Boolean measure that checks whether all necessary elements exist or all mandatory regulations are followed.
-The other measures how often a certain rule is followed.
+The other measures the percentage of how often a certain rule is followed.

-The metrics consist of general modeling rules, like the existence of a start node, but also modeling-language-specific metrics, like sequence flow connection rules.
+The metrics include general modeling rules, such as the existence of a start node, as well as modeling-language-specific metrics, such as sequence flow connection rules.
 Boolean measures either evaluate to 0 (non-existent) or 1 (existent), e.g., the existence of a start node.
-A BPMN model with no start event would receive a score of 0 for the metric "existence of a start node".
+A BPMN model with no start event would receive a score of 0 for the "existence of a start node" metric.
 Counting metrics are computed by dividing the number of elements not following the rule by the total number of elements covered by this rule.
-Thereby, the scores are normalized to a range between 0 and 1.
-Given a BPMN model with 8 labeled activities out of 10 activities, the metric "observable task" would evaluate to $0.8$.
+Therefore, the scores are normalized to a range of 0 to 1.
+Given a BPMN model with 8 labeled activities out of 10, the "observable task" metric would evaluate to $0.8$.